Compute Instances

 Error

-Follow these steps to create a new compute instance and connect to it:
+Follow these steps to create a new compute instance:

 1